Barcode and QR Code Scan¶

 In addition to supporting scanning with a camera, SAP BTP SDK for Android provides APIs to integrate the device built-in laser scanner into your app.
 Currently only Zebra and Honeywell devices are supported and the API is based on the DataWedge intent-based API.

-The APIs include the functions to detect the enablement of built-in laser scanner, trigger a scan, and get the scan result.
+The APIs include the functions to detect the enablement of built-in laser scanner, trigger a scan, and retrieve the scan result.
+Additionally, for the IPCMobile scanner and ProGlove scanner, there is an extra API to detect if the QWedge app and the Insight Mobile app are installed on the device.

-Register Receiver
+Register Receiver¶

 The ScannerUtil.registerReceivers(context: Context, listener: ScannerReceiver.OnResultReceivedListener, intentOutputAction: String) API allows client code to register a broadcast receiver for receiving data and provide its own logic when data is received.
-The logic is provided by implementing the ScannerReceiver.OnResultReceivedListener callback listener.

 When the scan is completed, the client code should call the ScannerUtil.unRegisterReceivers(context: Context) API to unregister the broadcast receiver.